This post may contain affiliate links.

 Black Walnut (Juglans nigra)

-Black walnut trees have a bad reputation as they tend to inhibit the growth of plants and trees in the same area, but their syrup is definitely worth a try.
-The sap from these magnificent trees is rich, and dark, and has a deep, caramel-like flavor with hints of smokiness.
+Black walnut trees have a bad reputation for inhibiting the growth of plants and trees in the same area, but their syrup is definitely worth a try.
+The sap from these magnificent trees is rich and dark, with a deep, caramel-like flavor and hints of smokiness.
 This unique flavor profile makes black walnut syrup a popular ingredient when fermenting beer.

 White Birch (Betula pubescens)